GabrielGonzalezParra/gabriel_gonzalez-s_portfolio/projects/EDA_CRM.md

 All variables are numeric, 20 of them contain integer values, except for the "Income" variable, which contains decimals.
 Additionally, only that variable has null values, specifically 24.

+The strategy we could follow to handle the missing values is to replace them with the median, as it is representative of typical behavior, simple, effective, and avoids bias due to missing data.

+---

 ```python